Mighty Car Mods

 Mighty Car Mods is a YouTube channel that focuses on DIY car modifications and car culture.
-Created by Blair Joscelyne (known as MOOG) and Martin Mulholland the show is centred around the journey through buying, modifying and then testing or battling cars of various levels of modification and budget.
+Created by Blair "Moog" Joscelyne and Martin "Marty" Mulholland in 2008, the show has focussed on car culture through Australia, with most episodes centred around buying, modifying and testing vehicles with various budgets.

-While typically based in Sydney, Marty and MOOG have travelled extensively to experience car culture all over the world and create movies from these experiences.
+While typically based in Sydney, Marty and MOOG have travelled extensively to showcase car culture from across the world, creating various extended episodes, as well as multiple feature-length films from these experiences.
 They have filmed in locations including Japan, Cuba, Germany, the UAE, United States of America, Switzerland, the UK and New Zealand.
-They also host The Unicorn Circuit on their MCMtv2 YouTube channel, which keeps fans up to date with automotive news and includes fan submissions.
+Marty and MOOG also host 'The Unicorn Circuit' on their MCMtv2 YouTube channel, which keeps fans up to date with automotive news and includes fan submissions.

 History

-Mighty Car Mods debuted on YouTube in January 2008, with the first video ("How to pimp your car for $500") showing basic modifications and upgrades on MOOG's 2001 Daihatsu Cuore that were typical of the period.
-The long-time friends started making videos showing people how to work on cars at an amateur level as they are typical of many car enthusiasts who like the feeling of satisfaction from doing modifications but do not hold a trade qualification.
+In 2007, Long-time friends and car lovers Marty and MOOG decided to start making videos to show fellow enthusiasts the ease with which you can modify a vehicle, regardless of your automotive knowledge or qualifications.
+The aim was to educate and inform their audience with a dash of Aussie humour, allowing amateurs to feel confidence to modify their cars (within the law) while achieving a sense of satisfaction and ownership from bestowing personality on a stock vehicle.
+Mighty Car Mods debuted on YouTube in January 2008, with the first video ("How to pimp your car for $500") showcasing the pair completing basic modifications and upgrades typical to the period on MOOG's 2001 Daihatsu Cuore.

-Marty actually works in the music/audio production industry and is a sound engineer by trade, while MOOG is a composer and music producer whose work can be heard in commercials for Telstra, Arnotts, Optus, Amex, Ford, BMW, Coles Supermarkets, Loveable Lingerie, IBM, L’Oreal, Heinz, OPSM, Subaru, Origin, Lexus, Jetstar, Touchstone Pictures, Visa Inc, Mazda, Cascade Brewery, Discovery Channel, Renault, Wrigley Company, and Village Cinemas.
+Outside of Mighty Car Mods, Marty has worked in the music/audio production industry and is a sound engineer by trade, while MOOG is a composer and music producer whose work can be heard in commercials for Telstra, Arnotts, Optus, Amex, Ford, BMW, Coles Supermarkets, Loveable Lingerie, IBM, L’Oreal, Heinz, OPSM, Subaru, Origin, Lexus, Jetstar, Touchstone Pictures, Visa Inc, Mazda, Cascade Brewery, Discovery Channel, Renault, Wrigley Company, and Village Cinemas.
 He has released a number of solo albums and he has been involved with a variety of different bands and musical projects.